-The introduction of the new national measures in England (2019) and Wales (2020) means there was no salmon retained in coastal MSFs in UK (England and Wales) in 2020.
+The introduction of the new national measures in England (2019) and Wales (2020) means there was no salmon retained in coastal MSFs in UK (England and Wales) in 2021.

-Anglian Coast: this fishery predominantly exploits sea trout and remains subject to a phaseout (i.e. there is no transfer of licenses, so licence numbers decline as fishers leave the fishery).
+Anglian Coast: This fishery predominantly exploits sea trout and remains subject to a phase-out (i.e. there is no transfer of licenses, so licence numbers decline as fishers leave the fishery).
 Under new national measures for England approved in December 2018, it became mandatory to release any salmon caught in the fishery from 2019.

-Severn Estuary: the Net Limitation Order (NLO) for the draft net fishery imposed a phaseout (target of zero nets) and the NLO for the lave net fishery imposed a reducing Order aimed at restricting the number of licenses to 15.
+Severn Estuary: The Net Limitation Order (NLO) for the draft net fishery imposed a phase-out (target of zero nets) and the NLO for the lave net fishery imposed a reducing Order aimed at restricting the number of licenses to 15.
 This NLO expired in May 2019.
 Owing to concerns with stock status on the River Severn following the 2018 salmon stock assessment, as well as concerns with stock status on neighboring catchments (Wye and Usk), an Emergency Byelaw was implemented requiring 100% C&R for the Severn rod fishery and Severn Estuary lave (hand held) net fishery.
 The emergency byelaw also closed the draft nets and fixed engines (putcher ranks) operating in the Severn Estuary.
-Longer term byelaws have been developed and formally consulted upon prior to seeking Ministerial confirmation.
+Longer term byelaws were introduced in September 2021.

 North East Coast: the NLO was remade in 2012 and continues to impose a phase-out on the beach (T&J) nets.
 Under new national measures for England approved in December 2018, the drift net fishery was closed, bringing forward the closure date previously set for the end of the 2022 netting season.
 In addition, new restrictions come into force for the T&J net fishery from 2019.
 These shorten the fishing season in some districts and impose mandatory release of any salmon caught.
-Fishers are thus only be permitted to land sea trout and allowed to operate their nets in areas/times when sea trout typically predominate in the catch.
+Fishers are thus only permitted to land sea trout and allowed to operate their nets in areas/times when sea trout typically predominate in the catch.